 - Penghu Hospital ER stop: Skipped after 12:00 PM on weekdays and all day on weekends and public holidays.
 Avoid those times if you need this stop, or take another route to Penghu Hospital.

-- 4:25 PM service (11B): Does not operate on weekends, public holidays, or during winter and summer school breaks.
+- 4:25 PM service (11B): May not operate on weekends, public holidays, or during school breaks — TDX ServiceDay shows all 7 days, but confirm with the operator before relying on this trip.

 When to ride